monobilisim/monokit_pmgHealth/ROADMAP.md

   - [ ] Ignore list
   - [ ] Result caching in DB with check throttling
   - [ ] blacklist / blacklist-not-ignored alarms
+  - [ ] External-IP validation before use, and a distinct alarm when detection fails
 - [ ] PMG version reporting (`pmgversion`; monokit2: osHealth vlib `proxmox.go`)
+- [ ] Health summary box output, compact and full (depends on the lib renderer)
+- [ ] Health data POST to the server API (depends on base client/server API)